News Briefing, 2/12/2020

 STA Administration Declines to Honor 2,070-year Anniversary of Rubicon Crossing

 January 10 marked 2,070 years since Julius Caesar crossed the Rubicon River with his Thirteenth Legion, igniting a four-year period of civil war that brought an end to the Republic and laid the groundwork for the Roman Empire.
-When approached by St. Albans Classicists requesting recognition of the anniversary, however, administrators took issue with a prepared press release that termed the Roman Empire “the bedrock of modern West,” deeming the statement “controversial."
+When approached by St. Albans Classicists requesting recognition of the anniversary, however, administrators took issue with a prepared statement that termed the Roman Empire “the bedrock of modern West,” deeming it “controversial."
 A similar event, the assassination of Julius Caesar on the Ides of March, 44 BC, had been commemorated by the administration in 2019 with no controversy following a similar Classicist appeal.